sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 2. Confirm box: Displays a message and two buttons (OK and Cancel) for the user to confirm or cancel an action.
 3. Prompt box: Displays a message and a text input field, along with OK and Cancel buttons for the user to enter some input value.

-### 62. What are the truthy and falsy values in JavaScript?
+### Question 62.
+What are the truthy and falsy values in JavaScript?

 In JavaScript, truthy values are values that evaluate to true when coerced to a boolean, while falsy values are values that evaluate to false when coerced to a boolean.
 The following values are considered falsy in JavaScript: